edgelesssys/constellation/docs/docs/getting-started/first-steps.md

     Find an exact command description in our [CLI reference](https://docs.edgeless.systems/constellation/reference/cli).

-    Please note that currently, Constellation OS images are currently replicated to the following regions:
+    Constellation OS images are currently replicated to the following regions:
       * `eu-central-1`
       * `us-east-2`
       * `ap-south-1`